 It doesn’t mean that IBS is “in the mind”.
-Symptoms are a real cause from these chemical changes and even people without IBS on a regular basis may find they experience a change in bowel habits when stressed or anxious.
+Symptoms are a real cause of these chemical changes and even people without IBS on a regular basis may find they experience a change in bowel habits when stressed or anxious.

 Trauma may mean IBS is more likely, particularly from people that have been neglected or abused as a child.
-This is thought to be due to an increased sensitivity to stress and having to adapt a different stress management approach.
+This is thought to be due to an increased sensitivity to stress and having to adapt to a different stress management approach.

 Whilst diet isn’t thought to be a cause of IBS, evidence shows that certain foods and drinks can trigger symptoms.
 These may include:

 - caffeinated drinks – such as tea, coffee or cola

 One way to identify food that affect your digestion is to keep a food diary.

 Symptoms of IBS vary person to person but common symptoms include: